seblemaguer/flexeval/INSTANCE.md

 | `authors`     | array | Additionnal |

 ## admin
-The admin's field give you the possibility to setup our instance's admin panel.
+The admin's field give you the possibility to setup your instance's admin panel.
 The admin panel is composed of admin mods (More information about [admin mods](MOD.md/#ADMIN)), that you setup within this field.

-If admin is not defined, you will get a 404 error if you try to acces to our admin panel.
+If admin is not defined, you will get a 404 error if you try to acces to your admin panel.

 `admin`